 "Use privacy service"

 If you have this option selected, you're using our WHOIS Privacy service.
-This is the most common option at Porkbun since WHOIS privacy is free.
-WHOIS Privacy is enabled by default for any domain extension which supports it—.us domains, for instance don't support it (contact Porkbun Support for an up-to-date list).
-But for everyone else, by default, your domain will be WHOIS privacy-protected, meaning that if you register a domain and someone queries our WHOIS server, we won't show your info, nor will we send your actual contact info to the registry (for instance the .design or .horse registry.)
+This is the most common option at Porkbun since WHOIS privacy is free here.
+WHOIS Privacy is enabled by default, meaning that if you register a domain and someone queries our WHOIS server, we won't show your actual contact info, nor will we send it to the registry (for instance the .design or .horse registry.)
 Please note that a small number of extensions, such as .us, don't allow WHOIS privacy.
 We warn at checkout if a given extension doesn't support it.

 We've now added a new option, "redacted."
 If your domain was public before May 23, 2018, on that day, it was redacted.
 Redacted is similar in functionality to WHOIS Privacy with a few notable differences: